d12frosted/elpa-mirror/gnu/srht-readme.txt

 3 Setup
 ═══════

-  To use this client, you need to [generate] a personal access token.
+  To use this client, you need to [generate] a personal access token (Oauth not Oauth2).
 This token will have unrestricted access to all sr.ht APIs and can be used like a normal access token to authenticate API requests.

   After creating the token: